 The keto diet could reduce a person’s risk of developing several health conditions, including:

 - cardiovascular disease

 It may also improve levels of high-density lipoprotein, or “good,” cholesterol more effectively than other moderate-carb diets.

 These health benefits may occur due to the loss of excess weight and the inclusion of more healthful foods in the diet, rather than the reduction in carbs.

 Some studies have suggested that the diet could also benefit adults with epilepsy, though more research is necessary to confirm these findings.

-However, sticking to the keto diet on a long-term basis does not appear to provide many benefits.
+However, sticking to the keto diet on a long-term basis

 In people with diabetes, ketosis can occur due to a person not having enough insulin to process glucose in the body.
 The presence of ketones in the urine indicates that a person needs to work on better controlling their diabetes.